Hupsulainen/markdownpractice/README.md

-# My Markdown Practise
+# My Markdown Practice

 Welcome to my practice website!

 ## Introduction

-I am currently studying IT engineering, and this is an assignment for my Cloud Services -course.
+I am currently studying IT engineering, and this is an assignment for my Cloud Services course.

 ## Work in Progress